-Ka’Dijah’s passion for people has started her on a journey to be a part of organizations and activities that provide assistance and give people a voice.
-In addition to serving as a Youth Commissioner for the City of Berkeley, Ka’Dijah has also served as a Congressional Intern for Congresswoman Barbara Lee, an intern for Mayor Ronald V. Dellums, an intern for Counilmember Max Anderson, and an intern for the Northern California office of the Democratic National Convention.
+Current School Board President, Ka’Dijah A. Brown is a teacher, leader and visionary.
+Ka’Dijah’s passion for people has started her on a journey to be a part of organizations and activities that empower communities of color and improve equitable outcomes.
+In the early years of her political career Ka’Dijah severed as President of the Youth Commission for the City of Berkeley, a Congressional Intern for Congresswoman Barbara Lee, an intern for Mayor Ronald V. Dellums, and an intern for Counilmember Max Anderson.